Loki-Astari/ThorsSerializer/doc/building.md

 ###What is Downloaded
-The configuration processes will download the generic makefiles (using git) from [ThorMaker](https://github.com/Loki-Astari/ThorMaker) which in turn will download and build google's gtest library that is used in running the unit tests.
+The configuration processes will download the generic makefiles (using git) from [ThorMaker](https://github.com/Loki-Astari/ThorMaker) which in turn will download and build [google's gtest](https://github.com/google/googletest) and [vera++](https://github.com/Loki-Astari/vera-plusplus) library that is used in running the unit tests.

 ##Requirements
 This library uses features from C++14 so you will need a compiler that supports this.
 The generic makefile also does code coverage tests so your compiler will also need to support a code coverage tool that has an interface similar to `gcov`.